Getting Started

 to the ID from step 5.Install Node.js 20.17 LTS.
 We recommend using Volta:

-Navigate to the root directory of the repository, then start Cloud Manager and the JS client with
+Navigate to the root directory of the repository

-.After installation, Cloud Manager should be running at
+to start the local development server.
+Cloud Manager should be running athttp://localhost:3000

 Serving a production build of Cloud Manager